Hopeville Pond State Park: Avery House

-The Civilian Conservation Corps, encamped in nearby Pachaug State Forest, developed the state park in the 1930s.
+The Civilian Conservation Corps developed the state park in the 1930s.
 Their efforts included adapting the Avery House for park use.
 Hopeville Pond was designated as a state park in 1938.

 Activities

 The park's recreational activities include biking, hiking, camping, fishing, boating, and swimming.
 The park's campground features 80 campsites.
 Fish found in 137 acre Hopeville Pond include channel catfish, northern pike, largemouth bass, chain pickerel, and yellow perch.

 Hopeville Pond was included in an 11-mile bike trail in Connecticut: Rides for the Casual Cyclist.
 The Lake Lubbers website states that Hopeville Pond is a popular location for fishing, including ice fishing.
 The reported fish include "northern pike, largemouth bass, smallmouth bass, catfish, chain pickerel, yellow perch, and bluegill".
 The park's camp site received a positive mention in 2013 in Best Tent Camping: New England.